gravitional/note/hep/src/tikz-feynman.md

 /tikzfeynman/large (no value)
 ```

 Changes the default separation betweenthe vertices and changes thesize of arrows,blobs, and other shapes to fit different context.
-The `small` size is best used with when the diagram is quite simple and doesn’t have too many annotations(such as momentum arrows and particle labels).
+The `small` size is best used with when the diagram is quite simple and doesn"t have too many annotations(such as momentum arrows and particle labels).
 The `medium` size is the default and is usually large enough that even diagrams with many labels and momentum arrows donot become too cluttered.
 Finally the `large` key is best for large illustrations as used on the title page of this document.

-**note:** cluttered: 杂乱的；凌乱的；挤满的
+**note:** cluttered: 杂乱的; 凌乱的; 挤满的

 ```tikz
 \feynmandiagram [baseline=(b), small, horizontal=d to b, red] {